gongqilin/API/getting_started/obtaining_request_token.md

 If the request was successful, the client should get a JSON object containing an access token, token type, refresh token, expiration period and scope.

-Example **A** of a request with basic authorisation header for the Access Token is as follows.
+Example **A** of a request with basic authorization header for the Access Token is as follows.

-Basic authorisation Header is  base64 encoded of &lt;API Client Id&gt;:&lt;API Client Secret&gt;
+Basic authorization Header is  base64 encoded of &lt;API Client Id&gt;:&lt;API Client Secret&gt;

 ```javascript